scottquintana/scottquintana-travel/README.md

 ### Notes on coordinates

 If an address starts with a street number, coordinates are looked up automatically and override whatever lat/lng is in the JSON.
-For a generic address like "Los Angeles, CA", the provided lat/lng is used as-is — make sure it's accurate or the pin will be wrong.
+For a generic address like "Los Angeles, CA", the provided lat/lng is used as-is - make sure it is accurate or the pin will be wrong.

 ## Google Maps list scraper